GT ECE 3600 · Final Presentation

 Total CO2(t) = aMW · ebMW(t−2021) · 8760 · aE · ebE(t−2018)

-Since both factors are exponential, the product is exponential as well, with growth rate equal to the sum of the two component rates.
+Both factors are exponential, so the product is too, with a growth rate equal to the sum of the two component rates.
 Virginia's combined rate is large and positive.
-In the other four states, the decline in emission intensity partially offsets the growth in capacity.
+In the other four states, the falling emission intensity partly cancels out the capacity growth.

 5. Fitted parameters